-There are 2 groups of Gypsies in Greece: the ones travelling and working as merchants and the ones who have settled and live in Gypsy communities.
+There are 2 groups of Romani in Greece: the ones travelling and working as merchants and the ones who have settled and live in Romani communities.
 They speak Romani and Greek and have been in Greece for almost 700 years, originally coming out of India between 900-1100.
 Although they are officially Greek citizens they are highly discriminated against by the Greek population.

-The Gypsies who travel usually live in tents or in their vans and often sleep in a different village or city every night.
+The Romani who travel usually live in tents or in their vans and often sleep in a different village or city every night.
 The settled ones mostly live in communities outside of the cities, especially Athens and Thessaloniki.
-Katerini, Sofades, Larissa and other cities also have big Gypsy communities.
+Katerini, Sofades, Larissa and other cities also have big Romani communities.

 Most of them are Greek Orthodox according to their papers.
 Some are Catholics, Mormons and Evangelicals.
 But there are also still many traditions with worshiping spirits and occult rituals mixed in their culture.

 Education for the children and young people; jobs for the men to provide for their families; teachings on health, education, relationships, the Bible; health (doctors and dentists); basic infrastructure (water, electricity and heating); property and houses that belongs to them.

 * Scripture Prayers for the Romani, Greek in Greece.

 * Strength for missionaries who work with the Romani.

 * That they will see their value and destiny.

 * That the small percentage of Romani believers would have an impact in the communities would help break the strongholds.